FAQs

 “What is a comparison rate?”

 HoLo knows everyone likes to compare apples to apples.
 But sometimes, with all the lenders' different fees, it feels like apples to oranges.
 Or watermelons to kiwi fruit!
 So, to bring it all back to nice and fair and even, the regulators have what we call a Comparison Rate.
-And it’s effectively the interest rate you would be paying if all the fees are added in to a loan repayment.
-It’s calculated on a loan of $150,000 over 125 years, but every comparison rate is the same and it helps you understand what sort of fees are in a loan.
+It’s the interest rate you would pay if all the fees were added into the loan repayment.
+For each rate listed, the comparison rate is calculated for ‘generic’ loan of $150,000 over 25 years.
+With each rate listed being subject to the same amount and term, it’s easier to understand how the loans compare when all the various fees for each are taken into consideration.

 An offset account is just a normal ol’ bank account (like a savings or transaction account), it just happens to be linked to your home loan.
 The cool part is that any money of yours that’s sitting in this account reduces the interest that you pay on your loan by ‘offsetting’ against the balance of your home loan, before the interest is calculated.
 This normally happens every day.
 Read more here